RobertTalbert/discretecs/course-documentation/MTH225-Fall2020-Syllabus.md

 - Explain the reasoning behind solutions to computational problems clearly to an appropriate audience.
 - Apply effective problem-solving skills in solving computational problems.
 - Apply computer programming and computational thinking to frame and solve mathematical and computational problems.
-- I can self-assess my work and apply feedback from others to make improvements in my work.
+- Self-assess one's work and apply feedback from others to make improvements in that work.

 ### Learning Targets